pawamoy/readme-insert/README.md

 - [Sponsor 2](https://sponsor2.com) - Great supporter
 ```

-## Generating Sponsors Content
+## Generating Content

-You can generate the sponsors markup however you prefer:
+You can generate the markup however you prefer:

 - **Static file**: Host on GitHub Pages, GitLab Pages, etc.
-- **API endpoint**: Build a serverless function that queries GitHub Sponsors API
+- **API endpoint**: Build a serverless function that queries an API
 - **Separate workflow**: Use another action to generate and host the file
 - **External service**: Use a third-party service